regulrjoe/HauCV/README.md

 # HausCV
-A collection of local CV systems for your Haus.
+A collection of local CV systems my house.